GLSRC/rescomp/README.md

 * All the old code, before we made everything installable as a package, is in the folder "legacy".
 The goal should be to slowly add all the functions from the legacy code base to one, coherent python package.

-[all our mail adresses]: mailto:sebastian.baur@dlr.de
+[all our mail adresses]: mailto:Jonas.Aumeier@dlr.de,Sebastian.Baur@dlr.de,Joschka.Herteux@dlr.de,Youssef.Mabrouk@dlr.de
 [rescomp gitlab link]: https://gitlab.dlr.de/rescom/reservoir-computing